matthewdeanmartin/kata-python/README.md

 ### Kata Solving Workflow
 If you want to do a kata, fork, clone and fill out the blanks in kata, kata_functiona, etc.

-Run run_tests.sh to execute the tests.
+Run [run_tests.sh](run_tests.sh) to execute the tests.
 Initially they will pass, but that won't mean anything since the code under test is just place holder code.
+If your apps use a lot of blocking input, you may need to update your unit tests to only call the functions without blocking input commands.

 I've started a [syntax cheat sheet](SYNTAX_CHEAT_SHEET.MD) for looking up basic language questions.
 If you are doing an open book, open internet or doing the kata after consoluting a solved solution-- that will depend on what your